-The Hazard and Vulnerability Research Institute's Social Vulnerability Index (SoVI) measures the social vulnerability of U.S. counties to environmental hazards.
-This index synthesizes 29 socioeconomic variables that impact a community's ability to prepare for, and respond to, disasters28.
+The Hazard and Vulnerability Research Institute's Social Vulnerability Index (SoVI®) measures the social vulnerability of U.S. counties to environmental hazards.
+This index synthesizes 29 socioeconomic variables that impact a community's ability to prepare for, and respond to, disasters26.
 The index of variables includes, but is not limited to, age, sex, race, income and unemployment rate.
-A full list of variables is located in Appendix B. Figure 12 features a map depicting data compiled and processed by the Hazards and Vulnerability Research Institute (SoVI).
-Several Florida counties face a medium to high risk of environmental hazard issues when compared nationally and locally.
-The state is considering data from SoVI regarding its planning and allocation initiatives.
+A full list of variables is located in Appendix D.